fvwmorg/fvwm3/dev-docs/PARSING.md

 ```
 CMD_XORVALUE = "XorValue" [INTEGER_ARGUMENT]
 ; note: argument defaults to 0 if missing or malformed
-; note: argument is converted to unsinged long before use
+; note: argument is converted to unsigned long before use
 ; note: argument should be parsed as unsigned long to prevent misinterpretation
 ; note: ignores rest of line
 ; note: syntax description complete